Bigdreams-Project/ERP-FE/docs/BACKEND_REFUND_VALIDATION_FIXES.md

     error: "Validation failed",
     message: "A refund request already exists for this payment",
     details: {
+      paymentId:
-      paymentId: "A refund request with status REQUESTED or APPROVED already exists for this payment" }
+        "A refund request with status REQUESTED or APPROVED already exists for this payment", },
   });
 }
 ```